Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

-# The Yellow Choir

-As in most Ronin Time Bureaucracy stories, the number of possibilities afforded to the Crew is endless, so don't expect a well-delimited plot.
-Rather, this scenario introduces a few basic places, aspects and characters, and lets the Crew and GM improvise from it.
-It can serve as an introduction to the Brick Nation and/or a pathway to unleashing the Brick Nation through Time and Space.

-Rather than a linear adventure, you'll find **summaries of information** available at places.
+# Mission Report

+Ronin Time Bureaucracy is not meant to be a plot-driven game.
+Rather, it is meant to be improv-driven.
+This mission report is designed as a loose canvas upon which to unleash your Crew.
+It's more than ok if they step out of the boundaries, start tearing holes in everything you have planned, or go adventuring somewhere else, as long as everybody is having fun – just go with the flow.

+Just don't forget to remind them that creating a Pocket Continuum is generally a very bad idea, and that Snafuing the universe is something that should be avoided at any cost.
+Well, at least for a Crew of beginners.

+Out of the box, this Mission Report involves:

+* the dictatorial Time Brigade, albeit not necessarily in its default role of boogeyman;
+* the toylike Brick Nation, which may end up becoming the Big Threat in your campaign, depending of how the Crew handles things;
+* the mysterious/annoying Time Hierarchy, which may be used to spice things and/or provide deus ex machina services.

 ## Synopsis

-The story is set in and around the city of Euthermios, in Ancient Greece.
+The mission is set in and around the city of Euthermios, in Ancient Greece.
 An outbreak of Plague is killing its inhabitants, while mythological monsters are besieging the city, preventing anyone from coming in or escaping.
 It goes without saying that both the Plague and the Monsters have Time-Traveling origins.
 The Monsters are fakes, put together by a Political Officer of the Time Brigade as soon as he realized the gravity of this Plague, in an effort to avoid Snafuing mankind and the universe.
 Oh, and the Plague is not technically a disease: rather, it is a an advanced cloud of nanobots, designed to _brickiform_ entire cities, turning its objects into plastic bricks and its inhabitants into toy-like Brick Figs.

 > **Why are the characters here?**
 >